We had lunch in a pub called “Ostrich” and the sign says “The third oldest inn in England”.

-But the most interesting thing was a stuffed ostrich upstairs.
+But the most interesting thing was the stuffed ostrich upstairs.

 It was in a big glass case and its eyes were shining eerily.